Register For The Pyongyang Marathon April 11, 2021

 WHO CAN RUN:

 It’s not possible to register for the race on your own.
 You will need to book a Pyongyang Marathon Tour with a DPRK licensed tour operator.
 Uri Tours is an authorized travel agency of the Pyongyang Marathon and we have a variety of marathon tours to choose from.
-Let us know which category you want to sign up for (42K, 21K, or 10K).
+Let us know which category you want to sign up for (42K, 21K, 10K or 5K).
 We’ll send you all you need to know about traveling to the DPRK as well as running in the race.
 See tour information below.

 There are no caps placed on the number of registered runners the marathon committee will accept.
 We have confirmed this with the Official Pyongyang Marathon Committee – they are welcoming as many runners as possible.
 However, April will be an incredibly busy month in the DPRK.
 Book as soon as possible.

 HOW TO JOIN A TOUR